 Vacuum or sweep floor, including under tables and sofas |

-Pro Tip: Now you’re done cleaning your vacation rental property, why not spring clean your home as well?
+Pro tip: now that the rental’s done, why not spring clean your own home as well?

-Many rental property owners prefer to do their own cleaning in order to save money.
-It also gives you an opportunity to inspect the property for damage between guests.
-However before deciding to take on the job yourself, ask a few key questions:
+Many owners prefer to clean their own rentals to save money, and it’s a chance to inspect for damage between guests.
+But before taking it on, ask yourself a few questions:

-- Do I have the time to do a thorough cleaning between guests?
+- Do I have time for a thorough clean between guests?

-- Will I be available during turnover hours to clean the property?
+- Will I be available during turnover hours?

-- Is the property close enough for me to reasonably visit?
+- Is the property close enough to visit reasonably?

-- Do I enjoy cleaning, or will I get bored and start cutting corners?
+- Do I enjoy cleaning, or will I start cutting corners?

-Cleaning a rental property to an appropriate standard isn’t something everyone wants to do — and remember, you might have to do it several times a week in peak seasons.
-If it all sounds like a lot of work, you can always rely on a vacation rental cleaning service instead.
-These cleaning Pros can prepare a property for your next guests in just an hour or two, freeing up your time and ensuring your guests always leave glowing reviews.
+Cleaning a rental to a high standard isn’t for everyone — and in peak season you might be doing it several times a week.
+If that sounds like a lot, a vacation rental cleaning service can prepare a property for the next guests in an hour or two, freeing your time and helping ensure glowing reviews.

 How much does it cost to have a vacation rental cleaned?

-The price for a short-term rental cleaning service will depend on a number of factors, including:
+The price of a short-term rental cleaning service depends on several factors:

 - Size of the property